quixio/quix-streams/CONTRIBUTING.md

 # Contributing to Quix Streams

-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+Thanks for considering to contribute!
+We would love your input.
+We want to make contributing to this project as easy and transparent as possible, whether that's:

 - Reporting a bug
 - Discussing the current state of the code